Cover image for When to Change Brake Pads: 5 Telltale Signs It's Time

 • Drive aggressively?
 Frequent hard stops wear them down faster.

-Warning Signs You Need New Brake Pads Watch out for these telltale signs it's time for a brake check:
+5 Warning Signs You Need New Brake Pads

 If any of these apply, don't wait—get your brakes checked ASAP.
 Read about check engine lights.